-My dad spent his whole life going from one job to another, and he did that because he always believed that there was a better life out there.
+My dad spent his whole life going from one job to another, and he did that because he always believed there was a better life out there.
 He gave my sister and I a great upbringing.
 Did we work our ways through hard times?
 Sure.
-But he would always dust himself off, keep trying and keep searching for ways to make his and his family’s lives better.
+But he would always dust himself off, keep trying and keep searching for ways to make our lives better.

 I too am always searching for a better life.
 I continually set goals and dream for better things and work my way towards them.

 Be Proud of What You Own/See the Potential in Things